The Very Goal-Hungry (and Frustrated) Hockey PlayersGeorgie Hurford

 They started to look for some goals.

-On the journey, Katie and Abbi were almost kidnapped by a small army of men and their dogs stranded by the side of a flooded road.
+On the journey, Katie and Abi were almost kidnapped by a small army of men and their dogs stranded by the side of a flooded road.
 They rolled up those windows and drove on.
 But they were still goal-hungry.

-On the pitch, the girls were dismayed, horrified and appalled by the state of the Long Sutton pitch that was brand new but hadn’t “bedded in” because of the rain resulting in the ball traveling at caterpillar speed.
+On the pitch, the girls were dismayed, horrified and appalled by the state of the Long Sutton pitch that was brand new but hadn’t “bedded in” because of the rain, resulting in the ball traveling at caterpillar speed.
 But they were still goal-hungry.

-In the first half, South put the pressure on, putting in lots of short passes and spending much of the time in Long Sutton’s 25.
+In the first half, South put the pressure on, putting in lots of short passes and spending much of the time in Long Sutton’s twenty-three.
 No goals came South’s way.
 But they were still goal-hungry.

 The next event was hockey teas.
-With feelings of frustration the girls ate through nice jacket potatoes, beans and cheese and one exquisite lemon and raspberry unicorn Robs McC wedding cake made by Hannah and felt marginally better.
+With feelings of frustration the girls ate through nice jacket potatoes, beans and cheese and one exquisite lemon and raspberry unicorn Robs McC wedding cake made by Hannah, and felt marginally better.

 They got back into their car cocoons, drove across the fens and will wait for one week until they can face their next challenge, attempting a beautiful victory against Bury!

 P.S.
-I’m sure I speak for all the girls in wishing our lovely Captain Robs a very happy wedding to Sam on Saturday.
+I’m sure I speak for all the girls in wishing our lovely captain Robs a very happy wedding to Sam on Saturday.
 Hope you have a fabulous day (although surely you’d rather be at Long Road playing Bury!?!)
 XXX